-In 2020, there was an increase in water consumption compared to 2019 specifically in the project sites.
+In 2021, there was a significant increase in water consumption and withdrawal compared to 2020 specifically in the project sites.
 At the start of the pandemic, almost all of operations personnel were housed in the staff quarters as a precautionary measure.
 This resulted in increased domestic water consumption.
+In addition, major preventive maintenance works particularly in the Maibarara power plant was conducted which contributed to the increase in water consumption.